-Student Workers Provide support for DE processes, Student support, workshops, and events -Check DuelEnroll.com steps for students -Attend HS workshops to support students in completing BC Application/Update form -Assist in the Early College Zoom room -Support at Early College events -Support at High school events Student workers are an essential part of the Early College work towards the success of our students as they are closer in age and can relate to the students at the high school.
-Most of our student workers took dual/concurrent courses in high school and fully understand the process to help guide our students and motivate them to continue in the Early College path. ----------------- -- --- --- a) List all the AUOs for the unit.
+1 de support for DE processes, ent support, workshops, and ts -Check DuelEnroll.com st students -Attend HS workshops to students in completing Box Application/Update form -Assist in the Early College room -Support at Early College -Support at High school e part of the Early College work towards the success of our students as they are closer in age and can relate to the students at the high e Zoom school.
+Most of our student workers took dual/concurrent courses in high events school and fully understand the --- --- -- a) List all the AUOs for the unit.
 AUOs describe what a customer or end-user will understand, experience or obtain as a result of the service the unit provides to the colleges and other internal stakeholders.
 Describe the method of assessment and the criteria used to determine success in the service provided.
 The assessment method should include some way of measuring college, internal or external stakeholders' demand or need for and satisfaction with the service (add additional rows as necessary.)